 The AgileCRM approach has been to make the basics from scratch and then integrate.
 This means that eventually, you'll be able to manage and track all your contacts in one place and sync with third party providers that provide better tools for doing a particular task.

 The task for AgileCRM is to get as many users on board as fast as possible with a paying subscription to fund future development.

 If you're a one man band struggling to keep on top of your eCommerce store and the day to day routine that it entails then you'll probably want to steer clear of this product.
 The time you'll need to invest in setting it up and making it work properly is going to be considerable.
 Free software always comes with the caveat that you lose valuable time finding out if it works or not.

 It's a brilliant product at an incredible price.
-Something you would have paid literally tens of thousands to develop in house just a few years ago.
+Something you would have paid tens of thousands to develop in-house just a few years ago.
 A Chrome browser extension is also available that detects when new contacts need to be added to the database.

-For small business this is a fantastic cost effective alternative to Salesforce.
+For a small business, this is a fantastic cost effective alternative to Salesforce.

 Just be careful who you give the Ferrari keys to and create a strategic plan for all your email campaigns.

 AgileCRM has a long hard road in front it if it is to compete with the likes of Salesforce.